yahoo/spivak/README.md

 ### Optionally, set up some convenient folders

-In order to make it easier to follow our guides, we suggest that you created some folders to store your models and results, as follows.
+In order to make it easier to follow our guides, we suggest that you create some folders to store your models and results, as follows.

 ```bash